Cassini23/FinanceApp/README.md

 app.js : Initializing and setting an angular module All other js files access the module using the angular.module getter

-controllers.js: Collection of controllers in the application directives.js : Directive responsible for resolving the result set services.js: Service responsible for making the HTTP request
+controllers.js: main controller in the application directives.js : Directive responsible for resolving the result set services.js: Service responsible for making the HTTP request